rouni001/Multiomics-Integration/README.md

-# Data Integration Package
+# Multiomics-Integration

-This Python package facilitates the integration and processing of scRNA-seq, ATAC-seq and spatial (10x/Visium) datasets using AnnData and Tangram.
+This Python repo presents key functions facilitating the data integration and processing of scRNA-seq, ATAC-seq and spatial (10x/Visium) datasets using AnnData and Tangram.
 It allows for efficient mapping of single-cell data to spatial transcriptomics data, enabling downstream analysis and visualization of the spatial distribution of cell types and gene expression.

+## Introduction

+The Multiomics-Integration repository is a Python package designed to integrate multiple types of omics data, such as single-cell RNA sequencing (scRNA-seq), spatial transcriptomics (e.g., 10x Visium), and single-cell ATAC-seq (scATAC-seq).
+The integration is performed using the AnnData object format and the Tangram framework, enabling efficient mapping of single-cell data to spatial transcriptomics data.
+This integration facilitates the analysis and visualization of spatial distributions of gene expression and cell types, contributing significantly to multi-omics research.

+Importance of Multi-Omics Integration
+In bioinformatics, combining multiple types of omics data (e.g., RNA expression, chromatin accessibility, and spatial distribution) is essential for understanding complex biological systems.
+This integration allows for a more comprehensive view of cellular behaviors, regulatory mechanisms, and disease processes.
+Using spatial transcriptomics with single-cell RNA and ATAC-seq data enables researchers to investigate the spatial context of gene expression, how genes are regulated, and how they interact within specific tissue environments.
+This approach is crucial for advancing personalized medicine, improving drug discovery, and exploring tissue heterogeneity.

 ## Author & Date
-Dr. Rachid Ounit.
+Rachid Ounit, Ph.D

 September 2024.